dsiervo/sc3-autotuner/README.md

     (venv) $ pip install -r requirements.txt
     ```

-7. Add the S-AIC pick plugin to the `global.cfg` file of your SeisComP3 installation.
+7. Add the S-AIC pick plugin to the `global.cfg` file of your SeisComP installation.

     Open the file **seicomp3/etc/global.cfg** and add *saic* to the end of the plugins list: